Python 5a - Random

 The string values must be within speech marks and separated by commas and enclosed within square brackets.

-Below is a program that selects three values from a list of strings and outputs them, remember to include import random at the start for every program using a random command.
+Below is a program that selects three values from a list of strings and outputs them.
+Remember to include the import line at the start for every program using a random command.

-You can also use the random.sample command to choose several integers from a given range.
+You can also use the sample command to choose several integers from a given range.

 By implementing the range command too, you don’t need to individually write out each value like the string example above.